 As the welcoming zephyr of summer breeze washes in, I got up from my chair and slowly inched my way closer to Gruneberg – toned framed, charming at 85 and with laugh lines etched on his face as he walked by the side of the Olympic-sized swimming pool.

 It was one of those days where he feels very talkative.
 For many years, after instilling inspiration to people to face their fear of water, I asked him about a life’s lesson that we can all learn from swimming.

-That halcyon afternoon, I itched to see the rest of St. Jean Cap Ferrat through eyes of a traveler and not of a holiday maker.
+That halcyon afternoon, I itched to see the rest of St. Jean Cap Ferrat.
 I wanted to witness the dreams and the realities that Gruneberg had mentioned.
-Bidding ‘au revoir’ to the Grand Dame, a FourSeasons hotel set amid manicured lush gardens and perched on a hill with panoramic views of the Mediterranean, I got behind the wheel of my Fiat 500 and allowed the roaming spirit to take over.
+Bidding ‘au revoir’ to the Grand Dame, a FourSeasons Hotel set amid manicured lush gardens and perched on a hill with panoramic views of the Mediterranean, I got behind the wheel of my Fiat 500 and allowed the roaming spirit to take over.